t3rabyt3-zz/TIDoS-Framework/README.md

     - Project suited for reconnaissance purposes.

-⇒ v2.1.0 (alpha)
+⇒ v2.1.0 (beta)

+   - 21 new modules added.

    - Complete change of interface for easy interaction with the tool.

+   - Tool section divided into 3 sections, Reconnaissance, Scanning, Exploitation.

    - Deep crawlers along with CMS detection, Cloudflare bypass to be added.

    - Fuzzing websites pages with different payloads as well as WAF analysis to be added.

-   - New modules including scanning for XSS and SQLi vulnerabilities within websites to be added.
+   - New modules including scanning for XSS and SQLi vulnerabilities within websites added.

+   - To be released shortly.

 ### ➣ Contributors :-